Hyper-parameter Tuning for Adversarially Robust Models: HPT for Robust Models: Challenges and Opportunities

-Figure~\ref{fig:cost_imageNet} reports the CDF of the training time reduction using FGSM, PGD with 5 and 10 iterations, and ST w.r.t.~PGD20 for ResNet50 ImageNet.
+We also report, in Figure~\ref{fig:cost_imageNet}, the CDF of the training time reduction using FGSM, PGD with 5 and 10 iterations, and ST w.r.t.~PGD20 for ResNet50/ImageNet.
 The CDFs show that the training time reductions for a given AT method vary since the ratio of computed adversarial examples depends on the \%RAT and \%AE parameters.
-Overall, the maximum (median) training time reduction is approx. 83\% (54\%), 66\% (42\%), 47\% (28\%), and 86\% (53\%) for FGSM, PGD5, PGD10, and STD, compared to PGD20, which confirms that leveraging these ``cheap'' surrogate methods can significantly reduce the cost of testing HP configurations.
+Overall, the maximum (median) training time reduction is approximately 83\% (54\%), 66\% (42\%), 47\% (28\%), and 86\% (53\%) for FGSM, PGD5, PGD10, and STD, compared to PGD20, which confirms that leveraging these ``cheap'' surrogate methods can significantly reduce the cost of testing HP configurations.

 Supported by these findings, we evaluate our proposal by integrating the number of PGD iterations as an additional fidelity dimension in taKG~\cite{takg}.
-As discussed in Section~\ref{sec:3_related_word}, taKG is a recent HPT method that natively supports the use of multiple fidelity types, which we refer to as fidelity dimensions, e.g., number of epochs, input size, and dataset size.
-In light of the results of the previous section, we independently optimize the HPs of the ST and AT phases, which yields a search space composed of a total of 9 HPs (see Table~\ref{tab:fixed_hp}).
+As discussed in Section~\ref{sec:3_related_word}, taKG is a HPT method that natively supports the use of multiple fidelity types, which we refer to as fidelity dimensions, e.g., number of epochs, input size, and dataset size.
+Based on the results of the previous section, we independently optimize the HPs of the ST and AT phases, which yields a search space composed of a total of nine HPs (Table~\ref{tab:fixed_hp}).
 The following multi-fidelity solutions are compared: